How to Answer Job Interview Questions

 What are your career goals 5-10 years from now?

-Employers are not expecting that you will still want to be in the same position years from now, or that you know exactly what job title you want to have.
+Employers are not expecting that you will know exactly what job you want to have years from now.
 They want to get a sense of how this current position fits into your career plans.
 Think more generally about the skills you want to develop, how you want to grow professionally, and share how this position can contribute to that growth.

 Highly technical questions